 - 1. This kit is intended for Research Use Only.
-Not for use in diagnostic procedures. . - 2.
+Not for use in diagnostic procedures. - 2.
 Do not interchange kit components from different lots. - 3.
 Components containing human serum were tested and found negative for HBsAg, HCV, HIV1 and HIV2 by FDA approved methods.
-No test can guarantee the absence of HBsAg, HCV, HIV1 or HIV2, and so all human serum based reagents in this kit must be handled as though capable of transmitting infection. - 4.
+No test can guarantee the absence of HBsAg, HCV, HIV1 and HIV2, and so all human serum based reagents in this kit must be handled as though capable of transmitting infection. - 4.
 Avoid contact with the TMB (3,3',5,5'-Tetramethyl-benzidine).
 If TMB comes into contact with skin, wash thoroughly with water and soap. - 5.
 Avoid contact with the Stop Solution which is acid.
-If it comes into contact with skin, wash thoroughly with water and seek medical attention.

-- 6. Some kit components (i.e. Controls, Sample buffer and Buffered Wash Solution) contain Sodium Azide as preservative.
+If it comes into contact with skin, wash thoroughly with water and seek medical attention. - 6.
+Some kit components (i.e. Controls, Sample buffer and Buffered Wash Solution) contain Sodium Azide as preservative.
 Sodium Azide (NaN3) is highly toxic and reactive in pure form.
 At the product concentrations (0.09%), though not hazardous.
 Despite the classification as non-hazardous, we strongly recommend using prudent laboratory practices (see 8., 9., 10.). - 7.
 Some kit components contain Proclin 300 as preservative.
 When disposing reagents containing Proclin 300, flush drains with copious amounts of water to dilute the components below active levels. - 8.
 Wear disposable gloves while handling specimens or kit reagents and wash hands thoroughly afterwards. - 9.
 Do not pipette by mouth. - 10.
-Do not eat, drink, smoke or apply makeup in areas where specimens or kit reagents are handled. - 11.
-Avoid contact between the buffered Peroxide Solution and easily oxidized materials; extreme temperature may initiate spontaneous combustion.
+Do not eat, drink, smoke or apply makeup in areas where specimens or kit reagents are handled.